 The construction insurance market is in a state of transition from a market that has seen generally stable or declining pricing for over a decade to one in which prices are generally rising.
 This is being driven by:

-- A reduction in available capacity from specialist construction insurers.
+- Reduction in available capacity from specialist construction insurers.

-Below Philippe Onteniente (Head of Construction, Continental Europe) and Alistair Urquhart (Global Head of Construction Placement) provide an overview of the insurance market conditions which are being faced by the construction industry, within the region and globally, how they expect them to change and what clients can do to minimize the effect of the changing market.
+Below Alistair Urquhart (Global Head of Construction Placement) provides an overview of the insurance market conditions which are being faced by the construction industry globally, how he expects them to change and what clients can do to minimize the effect of the changing market.